Signed in as:

 Arthouse Houston is ready to restore and revive this historic Art Deco treasure as a vibrant community arts and film center.
 Your gift today is tax deductible and will go directly toward the purchase and preservation of the Garden Oaks Theater.
 Allowing us to protect the building’s irreplaceable character and reopen its doors to future generations.

-Please donate now to help save the Garden Oaks Theater and keep its lights shining for decades to come.
+Please donate or pledge now to help save the Garden Oaks Theater and keep its lights shining for decades to come.

-To donate via bank transfer or check please email us at info@arthousehtx.org.
+To donate via Zelle, bank transfer or check please email us at info@arthousehtx.org.

 Preservationists fear for the future of Houston's Garden Oaks Theater months after it was sold.